mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/basic_app.rst

 2. A task function, which accepts the populated config, and whose body specifies the code that will be executed when our application is launched.

-We will then use `hydra_zen.launch(Config, task_function, overrides=<...>)` to configure and run our task-function from withing a python program.
+We will then use `hydra_zen.launch(Config, task_function, overrides=<...>)` to configure and run our task-function from within a python program.

 Once we create this typical Hydra app, we will iterate on it and simplify things by using how hydra-zen's :func:`hydra_zen.zen` wrapper.